zenspi/daysi-mvp-hackathon/replit.md

 # Overview

-This is a full-stack web application called "Daysi MVP" that provides a dashboard for monitoring Express.js server operations.
-The application features a React frontend with a modern UI built using shadcn/ui components and a Node.js/Express backend with PostgreSQL database integration via Drizzle ORM.
-The system allows users to monitor server status, view API logs, manage configurations, and access quick administrative actions through an intuitive dashboard interface.
+This is a comprehensive hackathon-ready healthcare provider discovery platform that combines traditional search capabilities with AI-powered recommendations.
+The application features a React frontend with shadcn/ui components and a Node.js/Express backend with direct Supabase integration.
+The system enables users to find healthcare providers and social service resources through intelligent filtering, distance-based sorting, and AI-driven recommendations using OpenAI GPT-5.

 # User Preferences